 Professional use

 You must use your study for your professional activity.
 Private use is excluded.
 If you write private emails once in a while, that's fine.
-However, if you pursue your hobbies in your study or receive visitors (recognisable, for example, by a bed), the professional use is easily questioned.
+However, if you pursue your hobbies in your study or receive visitors (recognisable, for example, by a bed), the professional use is questioned.
 You may spend no more than 10% of your time in the study for private purposes.
 If you exceed this share, no tax deduction is possible at all.
 There are no pro-rata solutions here either.

 The employer does not provide another workplace

-If your employer does not provide you with a workplace and you do part of your work at home, the deductible costs for your study are limited to 1,250 euros per year.
+Until 2022, the following applied: If your employer does not provide you with a workplace and you do part of your work at home, the deductible costs for your study are limited to €1,250 per year.

 This applies to teachers, for example.
 They teach at school, but have to prepare lessons and correct exams at home, because they do not have their own desk or office at school for these tasks.
 Or field workers who are mainly on site with customers and therefore do not have an office at their employer's premises and therefore have to use their study for certain tasks.

-The Taxfix app recognises whether the maximum limit of 1,250 euros applies to you and automatically takes it into account.
+The Taxfix app recognises whether the maximum limit of €1,250 or €1,260 from 2023 applies to you and automatically takes it into account.
 Below we show you when this is the case.

 Centre of professional activity

-If you want to deduct more than 1,250 euros per year, you must have your entire centre of work in your home office.
+If you would like to deduct more than €1,250 or €1,260 (from 2023) per year, you must have your entire centre of work in your home office.
 This means that you use your study for all professional activities and do not have a workplace provided by your employer.
 This is the case, for example, for home workers or writers.

 The advantage of this is that the expenses may be submitted in the tax return without limitation and on a pro rata basis for the area that the study makes up of the entire flat.